Fight back with a Houston car accident lawyer if you're injured in a crash

 - Pain and Suffering

 If you want to get an idea of what your claim might be worth, call our law firm right away for a free consultation.
-A Houston car accident lawyer can talk to you about your case and calculate what you might qualify for in compensation.
+Our attorneys can talk to you about your case and calculate what you might qualify for in compensation.

 How do I read my Texas car accident report?

-Reading your Texas car accident report and understanding what it all means can be a challenge, which is why our attorneys have taken the time to break it down page by page for you to better understand.
+Reading your Texas car accident report and understanding what it all means can be a challenge, which is why you need an attorney to break it down page by page for you to better understand.
 If you need to purchase a copy of your Texas Peace Officer’s Crash Report (CR-3), you may do so online by visiting the Texas Department of Transportation.

 - Page 1 of your Texas car accident report will show the date, time, and location of your crash, including county name, city name, street name, and whether your accident took place at an intersection or in a construction zone.
 This page will also have information about each driver, passenger, bystander, and vehicle involved in the crash.
 There will also be an “injury” code box indicating the type of injury, if any, a passenger sustained in the crash.